mandolyte/mdtopdf/README.md

 - Code blocks and backticked text

 ## Tests

-The tests included here are from the BlackFriday package.
+The tests included in this repo (see the `testdata` folder) were taken from the BlackFriday package.
-See the "testdata" folder.
-The tests create PDF files and thus while the tests may complete without errors, visual inspection of the created PDF is the only way to determine if the tests *really* pass!
+They create PDF files and while the tests may complete without errors, visual inspection of the created PDF is the only way to determine if the tests *really* pass!